 Give Yourself Healthy Indoor Air with Oransi Air PurifiersUnfortunately, there’s not a lot you can do to make a direct impact on the quality of air outdoors.
 However, you can immediately change the quality of your air inside by using world-class air purifiers from Oransi.

-The EJ Air Purifier is another effective unit that can clean a large area with ease.
-This purifier removes smoke, pollen, bacteria, and allergens thanks to a HEPA filter with a 17 out of 20 rating on the MERV scale.
-This incredible purifier can clean a space up to 1,500 square feet, making it effective for large rooms and offices.
+The mod+ Air Purifier is an effective unit that can clean a large area with ease.
+This purifier removes smoke, pollen, bacteria, and allergens thanks to a high efficiency air filters and a strong motor.
+This incredible purifier can clean a space up to 1,361 square feet, with two air changes per hour making it effective for large rooms and offices.

 For more information on our air purifier technology, contact the Oransi team or give us a call at 888-281-3948.
 Our helpful staff would love to make sure you have the right information for all your purification needs!